 Boutique Hotel, Inn

-Located in central Vancouver Island, The Hospitality Inn in Port Alberni’s city center offers everything you need.
+Located in central Vancouver Island, The Hospitality Inn in Port Alberni’s city centre is truly equipped with everything you need.
 Its lodgings include rooms with single queen and king beds, as well as guest rooms with two queen beds.
-There’s also the Harvest Restaurant, an outdoor saltwater pool available year-round, a business center, a fitness center with hot tub, and The Hospitality Inn Cold Beer & Wine Liquor Store.
-Pets are allowed to stay on request too.
+There’s also the Harvest Restaurant, an outdoor saltwater pool available year-round, a business centre, a fitness centre with hot tub, and The Hospitality Inn Cold Beer & Wine Liquor Store.
+Pets are allowed to stay by request too.